EnEmerson/aitp-github-workshop/README.md

 ## Create a repo

+Begin by creating an account with github here:  https://github.com/

 1. Go to your profile and select the "repositories" tab

 2. Select big green "new" button on the right